DhyeyR-007/Breadth-First-Search-and-Depth-First-search-Extensive-Implementation-/README.md

 File Functions:

-    1. maze_main.cpp : This is the friver code which reads input, calls our solution and then prints the solution.
+    1. maze_main.cpp : This is the driver code which reads input, calls our solution and then prints the solution.

     2. maze.h : declares the problem class and base tree classes